CDSoft/calculadoira/README.md

 > **If you uncomment all lines, all files will be deleted.**
 > It's up to you to wisely choose which lines to uncomment!

+# Configuration

+The configuration files are in `$HOME/.config/dedup/`.

+`$HOME/.config/dedup/dedup.ignore`
+:   contains one file pattern per line to exclude directories.

 # License

     This file is part of dedup.